A3 Avalanche Level 1 Course - Mesa Rim Climbing Center

 Course Curriculum is Certified and Approved by American Avalanche Association A3 Avalanche Level 1 Course Curriculum

 1 Evening Session plus 2 full day Sessions / 24 Plus Hours / 60% Fieldwork/

 Cost: $350.00 for Mesa Rim Climbing & Fitness Center Members

-Our instructor staff is composed of a combination of certified avalanche instructors, ski patrollers and professional backcountry ski and Splitboard guides.
+Our instructor staff is composed of a combination of certified avalanche instructors, ski patrollers, and professional backcountry ski and Splitboard guides.
 All of our staff members have real-world avalanche experience from years of guiding around the world.
-They will be your personal instructors in some of the most important hands-on learning that you could ever do.
+They will be your instructors in some of the most critical hands-on learning that you could ever do.